Little Zizou

-Little Zizou won the "Rajat Kamal" of 'National Film Award for Best Film on Family Welfare' category at the 56th National Film Awards.
+Little Zizou won the Rajat Kamal in the National Film Award for Best Film on Family Welfare category at the 56th National Film Awards.

 Plot

 Xerxes, 'Little Zizou' as he is known, is an eleven-year-old football-crazy Parsi boy whose fervent wish is that his idol, Zinedine Zidane, visit Mumbai.
 His older brother Artaxerxes, or Art, is a talented artist whose wild fantasies come to life in surprising ways.
 Their father Khodaiji is a self-proclaimed protector-of-the-faith who thrives on the attentions (and donations) of hopeful believers.